 Q: Are all Scripps students required to receive a COVID-19 vaccination?

-A: In alignment with the other colleges in the consortium, all Scripps students are required to be vaccinated, whether living in Scripps housing or not; this includes the COVID vaccine, prior to your arrival on campus in the fall.
-Domestic vaccines that are approved by the World Health Organization (WHO) are Pfizer, Moderna, and Johnson & Johnson.
+A: In alignment with the other colleges in the consortium, all Scripps students are required to be vaccinated against COVID-19, whether living in Scripps housing or not.
+Students do have the opportunity to request for a medical or religious exemption through Student Health Services.

 Q: How do I demonstrate proof of vaccination?
 By when do I need to submit my completed health forms?

 A: As with other required immunizations, a record of your vaccines should be provided to Student Health Services (SHS).
 Please upload vaccination and medical records through the Student Health Services Portal.
 You may request exemptions for a medical reason or religious objection here.

 New students must have their physician complete a more comprehensive health form, located here.
 Once completed, please follow instructions for uploading or sending the form to SHS.

 If you are a returning student and do not have a completed health form on file with SHS, you will be expected to provide the form prior to fall arrival.
 Further questions regarding immunizations and vaccines should be directed to Student Health Services.

 All health forms are due to the college by August 1.
 Failure to provide a health from may impact a student’s ability to access their assigned room and campus buildings.

 Q: How do I complete a COVID test (Vending Machines)?